After-School-STEM-Coders/Discord_Bot/README.md

 Secrets stored in Github used for these scripts:

-HOST - External IP address of EC2 instance.
+ - HOST - External IP address of EC2 instance.
-USERNAME - username for amazon EC2 instance.
+ - USERNAME - username for amazon EC2 instance.
-KEY - Text of .ppk key used for SSH authentication PORT - 22
+ - KEY - Text of .ppk key used for SSH authentication
+ - PORT - 22

-JARVIS - Discord bot API key for bot #1
+ - JARVIS - Discord bot API key for master branch, associated Discord user is on the **real** server.
-BARVIS - Discord bot API key for bot #2
+ - BARVIS - Discord bot API key for bot #2, associated Discord user is on **test** server.
-NARVIS - Discord bot API key for bot #3
+ - NARVIS - Discord bot API key for bot #3, associated Discord user is on **test** server.

 ## Cattle, Not Pets: